 Of these various collections, Documenting the Now is the most comprehensive and is generally the best place to start.

-If neither pre-existing datasets nor collecting tweets yourself is suitable, e.g. for reasons of time coverage, then you will generally need to pay to get the data you need.
+If neither pre-existing datasets nor collecting tweets yourself is suitable, e.g. for reasons of time coverage, then you may need to pay to get the data you need.
 Twitter now offers historical access to its archive based on a monthly fee.
 GWU's "Where To Get Twitter Data For Academic Research" guide mentioned above also mentions fee-based options for access to Twitter data.
+As noted above, there is also Twitter's new Academic Product Research Track.

 As is noted above, Twitter is not meant to be a data source for researchers.
 That does not mean, however, that ethical considerations that accompany more "traditional" sources of data are not relevant for users of Twitter data: